 A B B Y .
 Z A N

-Before moving to New York, I worked as the Connectivity Associate at Woolly Mammoth Theatre (Washington, DC), where I led initiatives in community engagement, designed interactive lobby exhibits, and curated over 90 public programming events.
+Prior to my graduate studies, I worked as the Connectivity Associate at Woolly Mammoth Theatre (Washington, DC), where I led initiatives in community engagement, designed interactive lobby exhibits, and curated over 90 public programming events.
 In Chicago, I worked as a teaching artist, facilitator, and cultural producer with a wide variety of organizations, including Redmoon Theater, Changing Worlds, Actors Training Center, and Rivendell Theater Company.
 I am a co-founder and former Education Coordinator of FYI: For Youth Inquiry, an organization that designs participatory theatre with and for young people in Chicago and their allies around issues of sexual health and reproductive justice.
 We are in the process of publishing our first book, The Participatory Sex Ed Playbook, which documents our practices designing performances, curriculum, and programs in schools and community centers throughout Chicago.